2010–11 Leeds United F.C. season: Season summary

-The 2010–11 season saw Leeds United A.F.C. return to the second tier of English football for the first time in four years with them finishing in a respectable 7th position in the Championship, just missing out on the play-offs.
+In the league the club just missed out on the play-offs, after being in contention for the majority of the season.
 In other competitions, the club performed poorly in the League Cup, going out in their first match, however made it to the third round of the FA Cup forcing Premier League giants Arsenal to a replay in the process.